Last Updated on by

 - FULL REVIEW: Read my full take here.

-- Price: At about $149 as of this writing (check here for latest), the Piper Classic is significantly less than the Nucleus and NuBryte but has nice features, such as free cloud storage, missing from its competitors.
+- Price: At its price (check here for latest), the Piper Classic is significantly less than the Nucleus and NuBryte but has nice features, such as free cloud storage, missing from its competitors.

 - Support for Lighting Modes: Although there are no built in lighting modes, the Piper’s built-in Z-Wave controller lets you control and automate lights as well as appliances.